nxt-insurance/nxt_schema/README.md

 - Test the different scenarios of merging schemas array, hash, ...
 - Test all methods of all nodes
     => Structure tests by nodes and method
-- Merge errors of array nodes with multiple schemas

 - Types
     => Implement maybe for types
     => Implement default for types